revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ![image](https://user-images.githubusercontent.com/70228962/186086415-c49cc203-e383-43c0-bc5b-15e2f101f159.png)

 Consider, we are building a page for an application.
-The features in the page include the header, footer and navigation and content area.
-Instead of building a single page with all these features, we can choose to split the page into components, which help us to manage our application.
-In the above scenario, we can say that the header, footer, content area, navigation and so on are separate components of the page; but when the user views it on the website through any device, it will show as a single page.
+The features on the page include the header, footer and navigation, and content area.
+Instead of building a single page with all these features, we can choose to split the page into components, which helps us to manage our application.
+In the above scenario, we can say that the header, footer, content area, navigate, on, and so on are separate components of the page; but when the user views it on the website through any device, it will show as a single page.

 </blockquote>
 </details>

 ---

-2. In which file, I can find `@Component` decorator?
+2. In which file, I can find the `@Component` decorator?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)